gary8564/project-historical-document-analysis/README.md

 Anchor boxes are one of the most influential hyperparameters to fine-tune.
 This can be proved in the baseline fine-tuning stage.
 Since most of the data contain smaller aspect ratios, I chose to add more anchor boxes and set smaller aspect ratios.
 The result of mAP is surprisingly improved by 10%.

 3. Optimizers:
 At the first stage of fine-tuning, Adam-based optimizers such as Adam, AdamW, or RAdam are chosen as optimizers.
 However, during the training process, the validation loss of using Adam-based optimizers is worse than using SGD with Nesterov momentum.
 Numerous paper<sup>[8](#8),[9](#9),[10](#10)</sup> has also pointed out that Adam's generalization performance is worse than SGD, especially on image classification problems.
 More recent paper<sup>[11](#11)</sup> further clarified that fine-tuned Adam is always better than SGD, while there exists a performance gap between Adam and SGD when using default hyperparameters.
-Since it might be difficult to find the optimal hyperparameters and the original paper of RetinaNet<sup>[12](#12)</sup> also used SGD optimizer, I therefore focused only on SGD optimizer.
+Since it might be difficult to find the optimal hyperparameters and the original paper of RetinaNet also used SGD optimizer, I therefore focused only on SGD optimizer.

 3. Backbones:
 (1) Transformers-based backbones: